30hours/cadquery2web/README.md

 - **cadquery** runs the CadQuery server in Python.
 The CadQuery server has security controls to ensure only CadQuery code can be executed, to prevent remote code execution and privilege escalation (see the [CadQuery Dockerfile](./cadquery/Dockerfile) and [docker-compose.yml](./docker-compose.yml) for details).
 Strict whitelisting on the imports and functions that can be executed has been implemented in [CadQueryValidator.py](./cadquery/CadQueryValidator.py).

   Once code passes the validator, the shape undergoes coarse tesselation into vertices and faces.
 This data is passed back to the web front-end for display.
 An STL file can then be generated for the high resolution model.

+## Notes

+- See [CadQuery examples](https://cadquery.readthedocs.io/en/latest/examples.html) for code that can be run directly.
+- Loosely based on [replicad](https://github.com/sgenoud/replicad) but using CadQuery instead of [OpenCascade.js](https://ocjs.org/).
+- Pull requests are very welcome.

 ## License